heytanix/heytanix/README.md

 # 👤 About Me
-I’m currently pursuing a Bachelors of Technology in Artificial Intelligence and Machine Learning at Jain (Deemed-to-be University).<br>My passion lies in the dynamic world of Computer Science, especially in the areas of Artificial Intelligence and Machine Learning.<br>I approach technology with a forward-thinking mindset, recognizing its potential to shape the future.<br><br>I’m constantly honing my skills through:<br>📚 Engaging in projects and contributing to repositories.<br>💡 Participating in internships and college club activities to gain hands-on experience.<br>
+I’m currently pursuing Bachelors of Technology in Artificial Intelligence and Machine Learning at Jain (Deemed-to-be University).<br>My passion lies in the dynamic world of Computer Science, especially in the areas of Artificial Intelligence and Machine Learning.<br>I approach technology with a forward-thinking mindset, recognizing its potential to shape the future.<br><br>I’m constantly honing my skills through:<br>📚 Engaging in projects and contributing to repositories.<br>💡 Participating in internships and college club activities to gain hands-on experience.<br>

 ## 🌐 My Socials